smtmRadu/DRL-Agents/README.md

 Use the latest stable version of the Framework's folder ONLY.
 ![nnPNG](https://user-images.githubusercontent.com/67599940/187903725-1f0fa9e6-9b85-49fd-819b-4c453c0d2265.png)

-Neural Network Class contains the code for instantiating a Multilayer Perceptron (MLP) neural network, Trainer class implements the Reinforcement Learning and Agent Class the Heuristics.
+Neural Network Class contains the code for instantiating a Multilayer Perceptron (MLP) neural network, Trainer class implements Reinforcement Learning and Agent Class the Heuristics.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/67599940/201483556-f6e4a5d7-a246-429b-b2cf-284d2c667bc8.gif)

 The use of this framework is done by overriding some methods where you send observations (inputs) and receive actions (outputs), creating a suitable, stable and well designed training environment or by choosing a heuristic approach (or both).
-Check the documentation "How to use the Framework.docx" placed inside the folder of the version used.<br />
+Check the documentation "How to use the Framework" placed inside doc folder.<br />

 ![gif](cars.gif)